lightec-xyz/zkBTC-Security/README.md

     allowance = 6 + 2 + (depth - 6)/6 = 7 + depth/4
 ```

-Therefore, for transaction confirmation depth requirements of 12, 18, 24 and 36, which is also the checkpoint candidate depth requirement, the corresponding allowance is 10, 12, 13, and 16.
+Therefore, for transaction confirmation depth requirements of 12, 18, 24, and 36, which is also the checkpoint candidate depth requirement, the corresponding allowances are 10, 12, 13, and 16.

 #### Becoming a CheckPoint Candidate

 `CheckPoint` is maintained by the Ethereum smart contract without human intervention.
 The hash of the enclosing block for a **deep** enough transaction could be a candidate for a new `CheckPoint`.
 When it is time to rotate checkpoints, the smart contract selects a random candidate.
 Our security does *not* depend on how random the selection process is.
 Instead, we impose a depth requirement for each of the candidate such that the adversary won't be able to reach without failing the checkpoint depth test.
-Our security architecture weighs checkpoint safety more than individual blocks or transactions.
+Our security architecture prioritizes checkpoint safety over individual blocks or transactions.
 Note that the formula of `estimated_depth` already assumes that the adversary starts to mine its own blocks based on a would-be checkpoint block when it is freshly mined.
 Successful guessing of the next checkpoint grants no additional advantages to adversaries.

-Besides the depth requirement for checkpoint candidate, we also check if the timestamp of the checkpoint block is not too far in its past or future.
-According to the Bitcoin consensus rules, the timestamp of the checkpoint block could be at most 2 hours in its future, resulting in some *free* depth to adversaries.
+Besides the depth requirement for the checkpoint candidate, we also verify that the timestamp of the checkpoint block is not too far in its past or future.
+According to the Bitcoin consensus rules, the timestamp of the checkpoint block could be at most 2 hours in its future, resulting in some *free* depth for adversaries.
 We ran some checks in the circuit to prevent this free depth from becoming too many and proved a flag, which the smart contract could check.
 On the other hand, if the checkpoint timestamp is in its past, legit deposit might be declined.
 So, the circuit also checks this case and sets a flag accordingly.

 What if the in-circuit check is unreliable enough (for example, the blocks we use to check the timestamp are ALL in their future), and the checkpoint candidate still carries a timestamp in its past or future that is too far away?